pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 Could you make it even for a side of 3945 cm, 832 cm, 956 cm?
 Do you enjoy rewriting numbers?
-If the program would be longer (few pages) how would you make sure that you didn't forgot to rewrite one of the numbers?
+If the program were longer (few pages) how would you make sure that you didn't forget to rewrite one of the numbers?

-There is a way how to write a program without rewriting all the numbers every time: you will name the side of the square and then you are just using that name.
+There is a way how to write a program without rewriting all the numbers every time:
+You name the side of the square and then you just use that name.
 In Python, *variables* are used to name values.
 They are being used this way:

 ```python